PKI secrets engine

 - Rotation Primitives - A document which explains different types of certificates used to achieve rotation.

-Refer to the Build Your Own Certificate Authority (CA) guide for a step-by-step tutorial.
+- Build Your Own Certificate Authority (CA)

 The PKI secrets engine has a full HTTP API.
 Please see the PKI secrets engine API for more details.